Grace for Drowning

 Grace for Drowning is the second solo studio album by Steven Wilson, producer, songwriter, and frontman of Porcupine Tree.
-It was released by Kscope on 26 September 2011 as a double album.
+It was released by Kscope on 26 September 2011 as a double album, and his first album after Porcupine Tree's dissolution in 2010.
 The album received a nomination at the 54th Annual Grammy Awards for Best Surround Sound Album.

 Background

 After the release of his first solo album, Insurgentes, Steven Wilson spent time on a number of his other projects.
 These include Porcupine Tree's album The Incident in 2009, Blackfield's third album Welcome to My DNA, on 28 March 2011, and an ongoing project with Mikael Åkerfeldt (the leader of the band Opeth) named Storm Corrosion.
-However, amongst these projects, in 2010, he announced that he had started working on his second solo album as well.
+"Cut Ribbon" was a song written in 2001 for a collaboration with Åkerfeldt, but it didn't fit the style of what Wilson was doing at the time.
+Wilson eventually released the song on his SoundCloud account (with Gavin Harrison on drums), having completed the recording during the Grace For Drowning sessions.
+However, among all these projects, in 2010, he announced that he had started working on his second solo album as well.

 In early June 2011, Wilson launched a minisite for the new album revealing the album's name and album art photographed by his longtime collaborator Lasse Hoile.
 Additionally, a free download of the track "Remainder the Black Dog" was also added.
 Sound and Vision magazine's website premiered the video of "Track One" on 10 August 2011.
 Not long after, Yahoo!
 Music debuted the music video for "Index".
 On 16 August, WNYC's website premiered a free download for the radio edit of "Like Dust I Have Cleared From My Eye".
 A video clip for "Remainder the Black Dog" was finally released on 31 August, through Guitar World magazine's website.